The Bankrate promise

-LTV and CLTV are similar figures; they both describe how much equity you have in your home versus how much you still owe on your mortgage.
-The difference is the LTV takes into account only the first mortgage (the one you bought the home with), while the CLTV factors in your first mortgage and any subsequent mortgages, such as a HELOC or home equity loan.
+LTV and CLTV are similar figures; they both describe how much equity you have in your home versus how much you owe on it.
+The difference is the LTV only accounts for your primary mortgage (the one you bought the home with), while the CLTV factors in your first mortgage and any subsequent home-related debt, such as a HELOC or home equity loan.

 How to lower your LTV

-If you find a $250,000 home, for instance, instead of the $500,000 one in the previous scenario, a $50,000 down payment will give you an 80 percent LTV ratio, which can help eliminate the additional cost of mortgage insurance and put you much closer to paying off the loan from day one.
+If you find a $250,000 home, for instance, instead of the $500,000 one in the previous scenario, a $50,000 down payment will give you an 80 percent LTV ratio.
+This eliminates the added cost of mortgage insurance and puts you much closer to paying off the loan from day one.

-You can determine how much house you can afford using Bankrate’s calculator.
+You can determine how much house you can afford using Bankrate’s home calculator.